 7. Homemade recipes

 There are lots of recipes to make your own shampoo.
-Here are a couple:
+Here’s one:

 Eggs and olive oil: